rachit-bhatia/Puzzle-Bluster-web-app/README.md

 # Puzzle Bluster Game Web App
-This project is a dynamic puzzle-solving application built using React, designed to provide an engaging user experience with two different types of games - Word Search (Word Puzzle) and Matrix Frenzy (Math Puzzle).
+This project is a dynamic puzzle-solving application built using React.js, designed to provide an engaging user experience with two different types of games - Word Search (Word Puzzle) and Matrix Frenzy (Math Puzzle).
 The app features grid layouts and interactive UI elements styled with Material-UI and custom CSS, and custom game logic to validate puzzle solutions.
 User progress is tracked and stored using Firebase Firestore, and a hint system is incorporated to enhance gameplay.
 The app also includes features like difficulty selection, level progression, leaderboard rankings, and a responsive design for a seamless experience across devices.

 ### Features
 - Dynamic Grid Layouts: Puzzle grids adjust based on difficulty and game type